mrOranger/Javascript/Typescript/README.md

 }
 ```

-now we can resuse the same function for different inputs.
+now we can reuse the same function for different inputs.
 Of course, in this example we are indicating to TypeScript that the function accepts only one **generic parameter**, on the other hand, we can accept an arbitrary number of parameters specifying them inside the angle brackets.

 ### Constraints